Kadingilan: Labor population

 Projected labor Force was derived using the Labor Force Profile.
 Using the percentage share allocation it was derived that the household population 15 years old and over will be at about 19,395 constituting 57.24 percent of the total population.
 About 14,954 of these is estimated to be gainfully employed providing support to the unemployed population in the labor force which is estimated at 2,525.
 Further, the same population is also expected to provide the same support to the depended population and those which belong to the same age group (15 years and over) but are not in the labor force.

 Local government

 The local organization of the municipality is composed of 12 offices.
 Three of these offices were under the national government but are now devolved to the local government in adherence to the implementation of RA 7160.
 This law, otherwise known as the local government code of 1991 devolved to the local government the office of the Department of Health, Agriculture and the Social Welfare and Development.

 In addition to the 12 offices, the municipal government also created the Economic Enterprise Division.
 This is especially for the purpose of generating funds for the local coffers through local efforts.
-This division had 3 important sections manned by a total of 25 employees.
+This division had 3 important sections staffed by a total of 25 employees.
 The sections which have helped to augment generation of local financial resources are the Municipal Market and Slaughterhouse, Municipal Waterworks and Heavy Equipment Pool.